 Looking for what to eat on your period for better energy, moods, and less breakouts?
 In this article I'm going to share with you what you can eat for easier periods!

 When it comes to our period, there are essential nutrients found in foods that can help us get through it with energy and ease.
-Choosing whole food versions of nutrients is a great way to ensure your eating a well-rounded, nutrient-dense diet to balance hormones and optimize overall health.
+Choosing whole food versions of nutrients is a great way to ensure you're eating a well-rounded, nutrient-dense diet to balance hormones and optimize overall health.
 Here are the top 10 best foods for your period!

 There is a direct association between the intake of high-sugar foods, sweets, desserts, coffee, sweet tea, excess salt, fruit juice and “snacks” and dysmenorrhea (painful periods), which is why I encourage patients to fill their plate with vegetables, healthy fats, high quality protein and color if period problems are their main concern.
 Making this simple swap will give your body the opportunity to rest and digest.

 There is a hormone loving recipe at the bottom of the post along with a few recipes sprinkled throughout this article.
 If you're looking for hormone balancing recipes + a meal plan to get you started, please grab my hormone balancing starter kit.

 What Are Common Period Problems?